JetBrains/guide/site/go/tips/disable-tabs/index.md

 _Want a cleaner UI with less noise to juggle in your head?_

 There are better choices for moving between files than tabs.
 Let's turn them off.

 Tabs are a great way to focus on the few files for a task.
 However, they have some downsides.
 Try disabling your tabs as a first step towards a more-focused, keyboard-centric workflow.

 **How to use:**
 Control the tab placement to position where the tabs are in the IDE.
 Invoke **Tab placement | None** to hide them completely.

-<span class="tag is-rounded">New in 2017.3</span>